Portfolio

 On "reduced" gigs, I played bass instead of or in addition to my usual keyboard role.

 In the two years leading up to the eventual album release, Joint Souls uploaded three singles.
 The two from 2022 were recorded early in the year, before I joined the band (I was still in Boston at the time).
-This version of No Player is identical to the album version, except perhaps some mastering differences.
+The single version of No Player is identical to the album version, except perhaps some mastering differences.
 I don't play on any of these singles.

 With Aryana León